-2 "Committee" means a financial planning and supervision group officially created under this 3 article.
+"Committee" means a financial planning and supervision group created pursuant to this article.

 "Debt obligations" means bonds, notes, certificates of indebtedness, bond anticipation notes, current revenue notes, local government fund notes, leases or other obligations issued or incurred in borrowing money, or to renew, refund, fund or refinance, or issued in exchange for, such obligations, and any interest coupons pertaining thereto.